avatarfreak/responsive-treemap/README.md

 ## Important notes

 - This responsive visual graphic map is built on top of **D3 version 5** library.
-First thing first, to achieve responisve chart, `SVG view box` is being used.
+To achieve responisve map, `SVG view box` is being used.

   ```
   viewBox="minx miny width height"